apache/cxf/distribution/src/main/release/samples/jax_rs/websocket_osgi/README.txt

 This will produce a war file in the target folder.

-Starting Karaf (refer to http://karaf.apache.org/manual/latest-3.0.x/quick-start.html)
+Starting Karaf (refer to http://karaf.apache.org/manual/latest-3.0.x/quick-start.html.
+You can also use Karaf 4.0.x for this demo.)

   bin/karaf